Interview with MPI Student, Pascal Rehm

 Q: Is there any teacher you would like to give a shout out to?

-A: Richard Winkworth, because I do want to be a screenwriter and his classes are really helpful, not only in the beginning of the year learning script format and everything, but at this point in the year too where we learn more of what to do after MPI--how to freelance write, which is good and really that’s one of the big things I was hoping to learn coming in.
+A: Richard Rothrock, because I do want to be a screenwriter and his classes are really helpful, not only in the beginning of the year learning script format and everything, but at this point in the year too where we learn more of what to do after MPI--how to freelance write, which is good and really that’s one of the big things I was hoping to learn coming in.

 Q: With this program, everyone experiences all major aspects of filmmaking.
 What do you think about that?